 1. Excused Absences

 a.
 A parent, guardian, or other person having control of a child may apply to a charter school to have the child excused from attendance for the whole or any part of the time school is in session during any school year.
-Application may be made to any member of the board, a truant officer, a principal, or the superintendent.
+Application may be made to a truant officer or the school official designated by the principal.
 A note from a physician or a licensed mental health professional stating that the child cannot attend school is a valid excuse.

-[NOTE: This paragraph quotes Minnesota Statutes, section 120A.22.]
+[NOTE: The 2025 Minnesota legislature amended Minnesota Statutes, section 120A.22 as indicated above.]

 b.
 To be considered an excused absence, the student’s parent or legal guardian may be asked to verify, in writing, the reason for the student’s absence from school.
 A note from a physician or a licensed mental health professional stating that the student cannot attend school is a valid excuse.